 Dynamite bombs detonated in St Petersburg on 13 (1 in Julian calendar) March 1881, killed Tsar Alexander II of Russia.
-Two gold medals related to this event will go up for sale at the Dorotheum coin auction on 22 and 23 May 2019.
+Two gold medals related to this event went up for sale at the Dorotheum coin auction on 22 and 23 May 2019.

 The first gold medal, commissioned by Alexander III – son of Alexander II and Tsarina Maria Alexandrovna, née Princess Marie of Hesse and by Rhine – shows on its reverse side a female personification of Russia grieving by the dead ruler’s coffin.
 The artist V. P. Vereschagin (1835–1909) opted for a theatrical portrayal that considers the tsar’s sudden demise, in a design implemented by medalist A. Griliches (1849–1905).